withastro/docs/src/pages/en/guides/images.md

 Your images stored in `public/` can be used by components (`.astro`, `.mdx` and other UI frameworks) and also Markdown files.

 However, files in the `/public` directory are always served or copied as-is, with no processing.
-We recommend that local images are kept in `src/` when possible so that Astro can transform, optimize and bundle them.
+If you are using images outside of Markdown files, we recommend that local images are kept in `src/` when possible so that Astro can transform, optimize and bundle them.

 The `src` attribute is **relative to the public folder**.
 In Markdown, you can also use the `![]()` notation.